move issue(s) disappeared / not functional

 Since redmine 2.3.3 i don't have "move issue" operation anywhere (button on issue form, context menu entry in issue list) although i have a role for this project with checked "move issues" right.

 When i manually call the url "https://redmine.local/issue_moves/new/13101" i get "Routing Error (no Route matches [Get]..."

-#3 Updated by Terence Mill about 4 years ago
+#3 Updated by Terence Mill over 4 years ago

 Ok i see.

 In redmine 1.3 i could "move" issues from one status to another "ignoring" the workflow.
 That is very useful if you are admin/manager.
 Now - with the new merged features - i don't find any way to do that.
 Do i really have to modify the worflow to mahe such administrative work?

 #4 Updated by Mischa The Evil over 4 years ago